foundry-rs/starknet-foundry/docs/src/starknet/index.md

 # Interacting with Starknet

-Starknet foundry cast is a command line tool for performing Starknet RPC calls.
+Starknet Foundry cast is a command line tool for performing Starknet RPC calls.
 With it, You can easily declare, deploy, invoke and call Starknet contracts!

 > 💡 **Info**
 > At the moment, cast only supports contracts written in cairo 1.